tjomson/pcpp/week02/solutions.md

 ## 2.2.3

-No. The variable that the get-thread uses will not be synced with the main thread, thus the variable might always be 0
+No. The variable that the get-thread uses will not be synced with the main thread, thus the variable might always be 0.

+## 2.2.4

+Yes.
+A volatile variable is always stored in main memory, i.e. it will not be cached for threads.
+Therefor visibility is guaranteed, and thread 't' will "see" the change in value.